 - Infection of the replacement valve

 How soon will I recover?

-Your surgeon, physiotherapist and occupational therapist will tell you when you can return to normal activities.
+Additionally, the healthcare team will tell you when you can return to normal activities.
 Regular exercise should help you to return to normal activities as soon as possible.
-Before you start exercising, you should ask a member of the healthcare team or your GP for advice.
-Most people make a good recovery, with no more breathlessness or chest pain.
+Before you start exercising, ask the healthcare team or your GP for advice.